Tips & Tricks from the Sales Consulting Professionals

 Why Do Businesses Still Cold Call?

 The simple answer is that it works for them.
 (Or at least, they think it works for them.
 More on that in a moment.)
 There are certain advantages to the cold-call system, if you know how to implement it properly.
 Many times, companies don’t make an individual cold call with the express intent of landing a sale.
-Strange as that may sound, cold calls these days can be more accurately considered “probing calls” to gain pertinent information.
+Strange as that may sound, making cold calls these days can be more accurately considered “probing calls” to gain pertinent information.
 Some businesses merely use cold calls to determine who the manager is at a potential client’s operation.
 Other times, businesses cold call to ask leads survey questions as a form of market research.
 And lastly, businesses will cold call simply to establish a person-to-person connection with a potential lead.

 Cold Calling Drawbacks